24seconds/orka/README.md

 #### Why Browser Compatibility is limited?

 Because I made this to use by myself, I haven't tested on Opera and Firefox.
-One thing for sure is that Localdrop can not support ios Safari and Safari.
+One thing for sure is that Orka can not support ios Safari and Safari.

-#### LocalDrop not works in my environment X(
+#### Okra not works in my environment X(

 Sadly, there are several reasons I guess.
 In my case, I have experienced this situation in StarBucks.
 I guess if router blocks sending data to local peer, this could be happened.

 #### 🚄 About download speed

-##### Why LocalDrop sends chunk with header?
+##### Why Okra sends chunk with header?

-Currently, LocalDrop sends chunk with `header` to classify where does chunk from.
+Currently, Okra sends chunk with `header` to classify where does chunk from.
 Putting and parsing header has some overhead.
 If header is removed, then speed would be faster 2 times (I've tested).

 ##### Why do we care about BufferControl?